RBhuiya/GIS-Drone-and-Machine-Learning-for-Resource-Mapping/README.md

 3. Analyzing Spatial Relationships
 The geospatial data allows us to:
 •	Identify the District in Each State: By visualizing the districts, we can easily see which district belongs to which state.
 •	Boundary Analysis: We used QGIS tools to analyze how much boundary each district shares with others.
-This helps in understanding the spatial relationships between different administrative units in India.
+This helps in understanding the spatial relationships between different administrative units in India

 # Screenshot
 • (Basic Software Interface QGIS)